-I sighed.
+I sigh.
 “I don’t know.
 It’s so confusing here.
 It’s like going backwards in time.”

 “That’s me all the time I’m with you.”

-I hugged him and we joined the group who appeared to be waiting for us to decide if we wanted to go to Sorrento’s.
+I hug him and we join the group waiting to go to Sorrento’s.
 Pizza – wonder food for the heart (of teenagers at least).
-Mike Sr. had us join him with his college buddies on the ride to Calle Ocho.
-The jazz group, including Jake, was abuzz about opening for a rock act.
-They avoided talking about me.
-Jill had come along with us.
-Mike Sr’s renewed his ‘special’ attention he usually paid her.
-Maybe he was emboldened by Jake and me.
+Mike Sr. has us join him with his college buddies on the ride to Calle Ocho.
+The jazz group, including Jake, is abuzz about opening for a rock act.
+They avoid talking about me.
+Jill has come along with us.
+Mike Sr’s renews his ‘special’ attention he usually pays her.
+Maybe he’s emboldened by Jake and me.

-I remained loyal to Jake, by sitting at the adults’ table.
-They all ordered entrees.
-I decided to grab several slices from the kids’ table.
-They understood I needed to be with Jake and didn’t try to snag me away.”
+I remain loyal to Jake, by sitting at the adults’ table.
+They all order entrees.
+I decide to grab several slices from the kids’ table.
+They understand I need to be with Jake and don’t try to snag me.”

-“Well, ‘All the world’s a stage and all the men and women merely players,” I quoted.
+“Well, ‘All the world’s a stage and all the men and women merely players upon it,’” I quote.

 “Did that boy actually write his own routine?”
-Mike Sr. asked.
+Mike Sr. asks.

-“Thanks.”
-Jace did cartwheels on our table.
-A couple of wine glasses overturned.
-We were all glad to know he enjoyed his show.
+Jace does cartwheels on our table.
+A couple of wine glasses overturn.
+We’re all glad to know he enjoyed his show.

-Jake started rubbing my knee in anticipation of our next stop.
-I knew I was about start purring.
-I jumped up and thanked Mike Sr. for hosting a stupendous New Year’s Eve party.
-I dragged Jake away as quickly as possible.
-The adults had wry smiles on their lips, knowing what my rush was all about.
-We grabbed a taxi there in Little Havana and were soon at the Grove hotel.
-I’d already been purring for several minutes.
-Clothes were scattered from just inside the door all the way to the glass balcony door.
-Jake took me from behind and we rutted so hard that we both came within two minutes of penetration.
-The evidence was on the balcony’s glass door, including a smeared impression of my lips from Jake pushing my head against the glass.
-I wrenched away from him, his dick popping out of my butt.
-We giggled as I pulled him to the large and much more comfortable bed.
-I wasn’t vibrating but had an insatiable need to fuck Jake.
-I went down on him, starting at the trail of hair below his belly button, while squeezing both of his nipples.
-He was writhing in sexual stimulation.
-I relented by taking his rejuvenated dick in my mouth.
-He laid on his back as I kneeled between his legs with his dick deep down my throat.
-He held my head steady as he thrust upward into my lips.
-I moved my hands from his nipples to his tightening butt cheeks, massaging them as they pushed upward.
-My middle fingers found his butt hole, scrapping the outer ring.
+Jake starts rubbing my knee in anticipation of our next stop.
+I know I’m about start purring.
+I jump up and thank Mike Sr. for hosting a stupendous New Year’s Eve party.
+I drag Jake away as quickly as possible.
+The adults have wry smiles on their lips, knowing what my rush is all about.
+We grab a taxi there in Little Havana and are soon at the Grove hotel.
+I’ve already been purring for several minutes.
+Clothes are scattered from just inside the door all the way to the glass balcony door.
+Jake takes me from behind and we rut so hard that we both cum within two minutes of penetration.
+The evidence is on the balcony’s door, including a smeared impression of my lips from Jake pushing my head against the glass.
+I wrench away from him, his dick popping out of my butt.
+We giggle as I pull him to the large and much more comfortable bed.
+I’m not vibrating but have an insatiable need to fuck Jake.
+I go down on him, starting at the trail of hair below his belly button, while squeezing both of his nipples.
+He’s writhing in sexual stimulation.
+I relent by taking his rejuvenated dick in my mouth.
+He lays on his back as I kneel between his legs with his dick deep down my throat.
+He holds my head steady, thrusting upward into my lips.
+I move my hands from his nipples to his tightening butt cheeks, massaging them as they push upward.
+My middle fingers finds his butt hole, scrapping the outer ring.

-“Ahh, ahh, ahhhh,” he moaned as I slowly entered him each time he thrust into my mouth.
+“Ahh, ahh, ahhhh,” he moans as I slowly enter him each time he thrusts into my mouth.
 His breathing became ragged.
-We both had already cum once, so I assumed he could control the next orgasm regardless of how much I stimulated him.
+We’ve both cum once, so I assume he can control the next orgasm regardless of how much I stimulate him.

-His breathing was totally ragged as he nodded vigorously.
-That was all it took.
-I raised his legs over my shoulders, letting his dick plop out of my mouth.
-Sticking the head of my dick just an inch into his butt, I grabbed his spit-slathered shaft with both hands.
-As I rocked into him, I squeezed and stroked his slimy dick.
-Fully inside Jake, I paused to rhythmically stroke his rigid dick.
-He writhed under me as I held firm, fully inside his anal canal.
-I felt his prostrate pulsing against my hard-on.
-My dick’s tip do its turn backward, telling me I was close to cumming.
+His breathing is totally ragged as he nods vigorously.
+That’s all it takes.
+I raise his legs over my shoulders, letting his dick plop out of my mouth.
+Sticking the head of my dick just an inch into his butt, I grab his spit-slathered shaft with both hands.
+As I rock into him, I squeeze and stroke his slimy dick.
+Fully inside Jake, I pause to rhythmically stroke his rigid dick.
+He writhes under me as I firmly hold on, fully inside him.
+I feel his prostrate pulsing against my hard-on.
+My dick’s tip does its backward turn , telling me I’m about to cum.

 “Let’s go.
-Let’s go,” I ordered, speeding up my thrusts, with quick short pushes deep inside him.
-His arms held me around the small of my back.
-He tightened them and held on as I raced to orgasm.
-Shorter and shorter were my strokes until I held my throbbing dick motionless.
-The pulse started beneath my balls, building and building as it moved through my scrotum and into the base of my dick.
-The vibrations started again as my whole body shook more and more.
-The orgasm approached the head of my dick.
-I just let go as Jake spurted all over us.
-I threw my head back, giving a final thrust.
-Every muscle in my body went into uncoordinated contractions as I exploded deep inside Jake.
-I collapsed and passed out.
+Let’s go,” I order, speeding up my thrusts, with quick short pushes deep inside him.
+His arms hold me around the small of my back.
+He tightens and holds on as I race to orgasm.
+Shorter and shorter go my strokes until I hold my throbbing dick motionless.
+The pulse starts beneath my balls, building and building, moving through my scrotum and into the base of my dick.
+The vibrations start again as my whole body shakes more and more.
+The orgasm approaches the head of my dick.
+I let go just as Jake spurts all over us.
+I throw my head back, giving a final thrust.
+Every muscle in my body goes into uncoordinated contractions as I explode deep inside Jake.
+I collapse and pass out.

-The next thing I knew, I came to with Jake laying next to me.
-The sweat and smeared cum had been washed off.
-We cuddled under a single sheet.
-I wasn’t shaking or even purring.
-I was satisfied.
-It was complete.
-Jake was smiling at me.
+The next thing I know, I come to with Jake laying next to me.
+The sweat and smeared cum is washed off.
+We cuddle under a single sheet.
+I’m not shaking or even purring.
+I’m satisfied.
+It’s complete.
+Jake is smiling at me.

 “You passed out.”